kubedb/cli/docs/guides/postgres/monitoring/using_builtin_prometheus.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

-This tutorial assumes that you are familiar with Postgres concept.
+This tutorial assumes that you are familiar with PostgreSQL concept.

 ## Monitor with builtin Prometheus